stiglers-eponym/BeamerPresenter/INSTALL.md

 Building is tested in Arch Linux, Manjaro, Xubuntu 20.04, and Xubuntu 21.10.
 Older versions of Ubuntu are only compatible with [version 0.1](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) of BeamerPresenter.

-In order to build BeamerPresenter you need to have CMake, zlib and Qt 5/6 including the multimedia module and the linguist tools.
+In order to build BeamerPresenter you need to have CMake, zlib and Qt 5/6 including the multimedia module and the linguist tools (only for translations).
 In Qt 5 versions since 5.12 are tested, but other versions starting from 5.9 should also be supported.
 For installation in Qt 6 you need at least version 6.2.
-Additionally you need either the Qt 5/6 bindings of Poppler or the MuPDF static library (which also requires some libraries).
+Additionally you need either the Qt 5/6 bindings of Poppler or the MuPDF libraries (which may also require some libraries).

 ### Dependencies in Ubuntu
 * `cmake` (only for building)